 Ohio Product Liability Lawyer and Toxic Tort Attorney Investigating Ovarian Cancer Lawsuit Settlements

 Ovarian cancer mainly develops in older women.
-The risk of developing NY cancer gets higher with age.
+In fact, the risk of developing any cancer gets higher with age.
 Most ovarian cancers develop after menopause and is rare in women younger than 40.
 About half the women diagnosed are 63 years or older.
 It is more common in white women than African-American women.

 Risk Factors for Ovarian Cancer

 • Obesity—obese women (those with a body mass index of at least 30) have a higher risk of developing ovarian cancer.

 • Fertility drugs—researchers have found that using fertility drugs may increase the risk for developing ovarian tumors.